deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Xiù just nodded, staring at the floor, balling her fists.
 It was such a childlike pose that it yanked right at every motherly instinct Allison had, and she launched herself up off the bed to grab her friend in a tight hug.

 She earned a soaking wet shoulder for her efforts as Xiù let go and shook, hugging back so hard that her fingernails broke skin even through Allison's tshirt.
 "What if I can't be human again?" she squeaked.
-"What if… what if I'm stuck?
+"What if... what if I'm stuck?
 What do I do?
 Every time I think I'm doing well I relax and then I *screw up* again!
-What if I'm… broken?
+What if I'm... broken?
 Where do I go then?"

 Allison said nothing, just held on and let her get it out.

-"All I want to do is *go home*, but then I act like a Gaoian and I'm scared I'll go home and people will think I'm a freak, and my family won't recognise me and I won't know them and I won't fit…and… and it all feels like it happened to someone else, Earth, it feels like it wasn't *me* who lived there, like I'm a Gaoian who had a dream about being human one time and… How do I cope?
+"All I want to do is *go home*, but then I act like a Gaoian and I'm scared I'll go home and people will think I'm a freak, and my family won't recognise me and I won't know them and I won't fit...and... and it all feels like it happened to someone else, Earth, it feels like it wasn't *me* who lived there, like I'm a Gaoian who had a dream about being human one time and...
+How do I cope?
 What do I do?
-I don't think I know how to do *anything* human any more, but I'm not Gaoian… so… so… *So where do I belong?!"*
+I don't think I know how to do *anything* human any more, but I'm not Gaoian... so... so... *So where do I belong?!"*

 She petered out and just sobbed for a bit, while Allison rubbed her back and waited until she judged the time was right.